 The ever-increasing demand for energy is resulting in considerable carbon emissions from the electricity grid.
 In recent years, there has been growing attention on demand-side optimizations to reduce carbon emissions from electricity usage.
 A vital component of these optimizations is short-term forecasting of the carbon intensity of the grid-supplied electricity.
 Many recent forecasting techniques focus on day-ahead forecasts, but obtaining such forecasts for longer periods, such as multiple days, while useful, has not gotten much attention.
-In this paper, we present CarbonCast, a machine-learningbased hierarchical approach that provides multi-day forecasts of the grid's carbon intensity.
+In this paper, we present CarbonCast, a machinelearning-based hierarchical approach that provides multi-day forecasts of the grid's carbon intensity.
 CarbonCast uses neural networks to first generate production forecasts for all the electricity-generating sources.
 It then uses a hybrid CNN-LSTM approach to combine these first-tier forecasts with historical carbon intensity data and weather forecasts to generate a carbon intensity forecast for up to four days.
 Our results show that such a hierarchical design improves the robustness of the predictions against the uncertainty associated with a longer multi-day forecasting period.
-We also analyze which factors most influence the carbon intensity forecasts of any region with a specific mixture of electricity-generating sources.
-We show that CarbonCast's 4-day forecasts have a MAPE of 4.80-13.93% across six geographically distributed regions while outperforming state-of-the-art methods.
-Importantly, CarbonCast is the first opensourced tool for multi-day carbon intensity forecasts where the code and data are freely available to the research community.
+We analyze which factors most influence the carbon intensity forecasts of any region with a specific mixture of electricity-generating sources and also show that accurate source production forecasts are vital in obtaining precise carbon intensity forecasts.
+CarbonCast's 4-day forecasts have a MAPE of 3.42-19.95% across 13 geographically distributed regions while outperforming state-of-the-art methods.
+Importantly, CarbonCast is the first open-sourced tool for multiday carbon intensity forecasts where the code and data are freely available to the research community

-CCS CONCEPTS

-• Social and professional topics $\rightarrow$ Sustainability; • Computing methodologies $\rightarrow$ Neural networks.
+CCS Concepts: • Social and professional topics \rightarrow Sustainability; • Computing methodologies \rightarrow Neural networks.